How To Deploy A Token Using Vyper on Goerli Testnet

 etherscan to explore Ethereum-based networks.

-Alchemy to connect to a remote ETH Node so I can capture and log all actions on the contract to a place that is tangible.
+Alchemy to connect to a remote ETH Node so I can capture and log all actions on the contract to a tangible place.

 Ape Tip: This is one of the many ways to connect to a network and deploy a contract.